 4. Best For Seat Reservation

-Singapore Airlines is better than British Airways for their seat reservation policy.
+Singapore Airlines is better than British Airways for its seat reservation policy.
 They don’t charge for advance seat reservations in business class.

 5. Best Flight Attendants